Kansas undersheriff faces trial in fatal beanbag shooting

 “Myers was never told he was under arrest, Myers was never warned that his failure to comply with commands would result in the use of the impending force,” Carroll wrote.

-Brewer then discharged his personal weapon at too close of a distance and shot Myers in the chest, a lethal force zone.
+Brewer then discharged his personal weapon at too close of a distance and shot Myers in the chest, a lethal force zone, according to the affidavit.

 Carroll’s affidavit contends that Brewer’s lack of knowledge and training regarding the proper use of less-lethal beanbag munitions recklessly caused Myer’s death.
 Proper training would have provided critical information about the proper distance to deploy the round and the proper target zone on a person.